syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### tooltip.relativeMode `enum`
 {:#members:tooltip-relativemode}

 Defines whether the tooltip should be shown at the mouse position or around node.
-See <a href="global.html#relativemode">RelativeMode </a>
+See [Relative Mode](/js/api/global#relativemode">RelativeMode </a>

 #### Default Value